 Population Genomics, Machine Learning, Simulation, wildcats, Bayesian Inference.

-Author’s declaration

-I declare that the work in this dissertation was carried out in accordance with the requirements of the University's Regulations and Code of Practice for Research Degree Programmes and that it has not been submitted for any other academic award.
-Except where indicated by specific reference in the text, the work is the candidate's own work.
-Work done in collaboration with, or with the assistance of, others, is indicated as such.
-Any views expressed in the dissertation are those of the author.

-SIGNED: HARRY GORDON DATE: 09/09/2023

-Contents

-Introduction

-Methods

-Model of wildcat demography

-Prior distributions

-Genomic data

-Coupling forward-time and coalescent simulators

-Summary statistics

-SNPE procedure

-Addressing model misspecification

-Results

-Posterior distributions

-Maximum a posteriori model

-Discussion

-Conclusions for demography

-Choice of summary statistics

-Possible model improvements

-Genomic data

-Simulation approach limitations

-Final conclusions

 1. Introduction

 In genetic data, patterns of mutation and inheritance give us clues as to the demographic history of the species.
 However, in isolation, it is hard to unpiece exactly what these patterns indicate, so if one wants to infer a detailed account of the species’ demographic history, a more comprehensive approach is often needed.
 A common method of inference in population genomics is Bayesian Inference, for which the main aim is to find the posterior P(θ|D) - the probability distribution of model parameter values given some observed data.
 According to Bayes’ theorem (below), this distribution can be obtained by evaluating the joint distribution between the prior probability distribution (the prior belief of the probability distribution of θ) and the likelihood, which describes how likely each particular set of parameters is to produce the observed sample.
 In this way, previous estimates for parameters can be incorporated into the analysis and ‘updated’ with observed empirical data (M. A. Beaumont et al., 2002).